It’s not as common as it used to be, but some still keep the tradition alive.

-Holy Week in Malta is now in full swing and so are the preparations for the Maltese traditions associated with Maundy Thursday, Good Friday, Easter Saturday and Sunday.
+Holy Week in Malta is now in full swing, and so are the preparations for the Maltese traditions associated with Maundy Thursday, Good Friday, Easter Saturday and Sunday.

 The tradition involves closing and covering every single window within the church with dark curtains and putting out every single candle.
 This is done to create a complete sense of darkness within the church.
-The candles are even put out one by one to symbolise the apostles abandoning Jesus Christ in the Gethsemane Garden one by one.
+The candles are even extinguished one by one to symbolise the apostles abandoning Jesus Christ in the Gethsemane Garden one by one.

 Only one single candle is left lit.
 It represented the presence of Jesus Christ and it is the same candle that is used on Easter Saturday to light up the paschal candle (blandun).